Giving

 Supporting WVU Medicine Uniontown Hospital

-WVU Medicine Uniontown Hospital appreciates all charitable gifts and contributions from grateful patients and families, employees, foundations and local businesses and utilizes them to help maintain an optimal level of care.
+WVU Medicine Uniontown Hospital appreciates all charitable gifts and contributions from grateful patients and families, employees, foundations and local businesses and utilizes them to help maintain an optimal level of care to those who need our care the most.

-As a non-profit, 501 c(3) organization, we are the leader in charitable giving in Fayette County, providing emergency and critical care for area residents for more than a century.
+We are the healthcare leader in Fayette County and surrounding areas, providing emergency and critical care for area residents for more than a century.

 Each and every gift donated to the hospital, regardless of size, is vital to our continued efforts to make a difference in our community - every patient, every time.
 With these gifts, we are able to continue to offer dozens of specialty services and make technological advancements when and where we can to provide the best care to our family, friends and neighbors.